Can a US Citizen Buy a House in Morocco? Honest 2026 Guide from the Ground

 Fake titles and photocopied documents

-Industry reporting has documented that roughly 30% of reported real estate fraud cases in Morocco involve foreign buyers, most of whom paid before verification.
+Scammers in Marrakech and Casablanca regularly present photocopied or outdated titles with missing ANCFCC seals.
+Your notary must pull a live registry extract, not accept the seller’s copy.
+Industry reporting has documented that a significant share of reported real estate fraud cases in Morocco involve foreign buyers, most of whom paid before verification.

 Double selling

+One property, several deposits, from several buyers.
+Only the first buyer to register at ANCFCC legally wins.
 That is why the deposit must sit in the notary’s account, and the promise of sale should be registered in writing the same day.

 The inheritance trap

+Many riads in the Marrakech Medina have 6, 10, sometimes 20 registered heirs spread across generations and countries.
+If even one heir has not consented in writing, the deed can be contested for years.
 This is one of the most common reasons I have seen a foreign buyer end up locked out of their own property.

-The “non agricultural” trick
+The non-agricultural trick

+A seller claims a rural plot has been reclassified for villa construction.
 Ask for the vocation non agricole certificate, issued on paper by the provincial authorities and stamped.
+No certificate, no deal.
+No exceptions.

-The repatriation trap (this one hurts years later)
+The repatriation trap

 If you do not bring your purchase funds in through regulated banking channels and obtain a Formule 2, Morocco’s Office des Changes may block or delay your sale proceeds when you eventually resell.
+Without the repatriation guarantee, funds may be released in stages over several years through a compte convertible à terme.
+Confirm the exact rules with your bank and notary before wiring any funds, as exchange control regulations can change.
+Even a legal, titled property becomes a trapped asset if the money trail is wrong from day one.

 Costs, Taxes, and Real Numbers

-Cost Rate On 1,000,000 MAD (~$100,000 USD)
+Cost Rate On 1,000,000 MAD (approx. $100,000 USD)

-Land registry (Conservation Foncière) 1.5% + fixed fees ~15,000 MAD
+Land registry (Conservation Foncière) Around 1.5% plus fixed fees Around 15,000 MAD

-Notary fees (honoraires) 0.5% to 1.5% + 20% VAT 10,000 to 18,000 MAD
+Notary fees (honoraires) Approximately 0.5% to 1.5% plus VAT 10,000 to 18,000 MAD

-Stamps and administrative costs ~1% ~10,000 MAD
+Stamps and administrative costs Around 1% Around 10,000 MAD

-Real estate agent (if used) 2.5% to 5% 25,000 to 50,000 MAD
+Real estate agent if used 2.5% to 5% 25,000 to 50,000 MAD

-Independent lawyer, sworn translations (recommended) Fixed 5,000 to 15,000 MAD
+Independent lawyer and sworn translations (recommended) Fixed, varies by case 5,000 to 15,000 MAD

 Realistic total range 7% to 11% 70,000 to 110,000 MAD